Diary of Ebenezer 'Edward' Barron, 1901 - Part 2

 enjoyed myself while there

-after being passably proficient
+After being passably proficient

-in drill, I was put in charge
+in drill I was put in charge

-of Hospital P.H.D having
+of Hospital P.H.O having

 another orderly to do the work